Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ended June 2022 indicates that income in Bentley Park is below the national average.
-The median income was $54,265 and the average income was $60,390.
-This contrasts with Rest of Qld's figures where the median income was $50,780 and the average income was $64,844.
-Based on Wage Price Index growth of 13.99% from financial year ended June 2022 to September 2025, current estimates would be approximately $61,857 for median income and $68,839 for average income as of September 2025.
-According to the Census conducted in August 2021, household, family and personal incomes in Bentley Park cluster around the 54th percentile nationally.
-The data shows that the predominant cohort spans 41.6% of locals (3,869 people) with incomes ranging from $1,500 to $2,999, aligning with the broader area where this cohort likewise represents 31.7%.
-High housing costs consume 16.3% of income, resulting in disposable income at the 55th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Bentley Park SA2 is below the national average.
+The median income is $54,265 and the average income stands at $60,390.
+This contrasts with Rest of Qld's figures where the median income is $50,780 and the average income is $64,844.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Bentley Park would be approximately $61,857 (median) and $68,839 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Bentley Park cluster around the 54th percentile nationally.
+The predominant income cohort spans 41.6% of locals (3,869 people), falling within the $1,500 - 2,999 category.
+This aligns with the broader area where this cohort likewise represents 31.7%.
+High housing costs consume 16.3% of income, leaving disposable income at the 55th percentile nationally.

 Frequently Asked Questions - Income